novasamatech/parity-signer/README.md

 ### Changes from 4.4.0

-We extract the Rust part of Parity Signer to an independent npm library called [react-native-substrate-sign](https://github.com/paritytech/react-native-substrate-sign).
-The npm library includes prebuild ios static library (*.a) and android dynamic library (*.so), so that Parity Signer does not need to manually build Rust code anymore.
+We extract the Rust part of Layer Wallet to an independent npm library called [react-native-substrate-sign](https://github.com/paritytech/react-native-substrate-sign).
+The npm library includes prebuild ios static library (*.a) and android dynamic library (*.so), so that Layer Wallet does not need to manually build Rust code anymore.
 Related to [#649](https://github.com/paritytech/parity-signer/issues/649)

 ### Changes from 4.3.1

 From [4.3.1](https://github.com/paritytech/parity-signer/commit/ea5786c85661d9b176795b9386af640b3e73aff3) we use the latest prebuild NDK (r21) toolchains for building rust libraries for android, so that we do not need to build the standalone NDK toolchains manually.
-If you have built or develop Parity Signer before 4.3.1, please download the NDK r19 or newer[here](https://developer.android.com/ndk/downloads) and point the `NKD_HOME` environment variable to it with e.g. `export NDK_HOME=/path/to/latest/ndk`
+If you have built or develop Layer Wallet before 4.3.1, please download the NDK r19 or newer[here](https://developer.android.com/ndk/downloads) and point the `NKD_HOME` environment variable to it with e.g. `export NDK_HOME=/path/to/latest/ndk`

 # Troubleshooting